Temperance movement in the United States: Early temperance: 1784–1861

+Temperance During Civil War

-The Civil War dealt the movement a crippling blow.
+The American Civil War dealt the movement a crippling blow.
 Temperance groups in the South were then weaker than their Northern counterparts and did not pass any statewide prohibition laws, and the few prohibition laws in the North were repealed by the war's end.
 Both sides in the war made alcohol sales a part of the war effort by taxing brewers and distillers to finance much of the conflict.
 The issue of slavery crowded out temperance and temperance groups petered out until they found new life in the 1870s.

+During the American Civil War, concerns over alcohol consumption grew and contributed to the temperance movement.
+Whiskey was widely distributed to soldiers as a "stimulant," but its use often led to drunkenness, insubordination, and disciplinary problems.
+Some officers prohibited alcohol in their camps, noting improved order and health among their soldiers, while camps without restrictions reported higher rates of disorder.

+The temperance movement influenced soldiers by discouraging them from even considering drinking.
+One soldier, raised in a prohibition-supporting town, reportedly poured his whiskey ration on the ground rather than consume it.
+Disorder and disobedience that pushed temperance as a defining trait of honorable and disciplined service a soldier was executed for shooting a major in a drunken fit, thus his intoxication cost two lives outside of battle.
+Critics often blamed both drunkenness and those who sold liquor to soldiers, describing alcohol merchants as undermining the nation.
+By the end of the war, these concerns had strengthened the reemergence of the temperance movement, as many Americans increasingly questioned alcohol's role in both the military and society.